wave-yoong/hai50154-openwebui/README.md

 ## Codespace
 - Open repo in Codespaces (or Docker)
 - Check if the environment variables are set correctly by running `echo $DATABASE_URL` and `echo $PGVECTOR_DB_URL`
-- Run OpenWebUI with the command `open-webui serve`
+- Run OpenWebUI with the command `dotenv run open-webui serve`

 A pop-up should indicate that a webserver has launched.
 If not, click the "ports" tab in the terminal window, and open the website.